 1. Reduce your IT spend.
 Every company has different IT needs, but for many businesses, IT outsourcing can save money compared to hiring and maintaining an in-house IT support team.
 How much might you save?
 It’s very much dependent on the nature and size of your business, but some sources estimate that it’s possible to save between 25% and 40% of your IT spend by outsourcing.
 Contracting out your IT support also makes your spending predictable – most IT contractors charge a fixed monthly fee for the agreed level of service.

 2. Reduce your exposure to risk.
 If you hire IT staff in-house – or worse, if you opt not to use an IT function at all and play it by ear – you could inadvertently be increasing your exposure to business risk.
+If you are concerned about risk to your business by a third-party vendor, you may want to consider using software from the likes of Aravo which allows you to assess and manage any potential risks present.
 Every IT decision you make – what hardware to buy, what operating systems to use, what firewall or antivirus suite to adopt – carries a degree of risk if you make the wrong choice.
 Most IT consultancies have a solid base of highly experienced IT professionals who can help you make the right decisions when it comes to tech, and ensure they are implemented in a way that provides your business with the maximum possible protection against hacking, malware and viruses, data loss and downtime.

 3. IT outsourcing lets you focus on your core business.
 This one can’t be overstated.
 Other than in firms which are themselves operating in the tech sector, money spent maintaining an in-house IT team isn’t directly delivering competitive advantage.
 It’s also giving your company an arguably unnecessary support function with all the related management, training and development, and HR costs that involves.
 IT outsourcing lets you focus your spending and your time on delivering your product or service, and on improving and growing your business.